 * Names have been changed

-A bumped tooth can change colour for a couple of reasons, says paediatric dentist Brett Saltzman.
+Back in black A bumped tooth can change colour for a couple of reasons, says paediatric dentist Brett Saltzman.
 Teeth are made up of layers—the enamel, the dentin and, in the centre, the pulp, which contains blood vessels.
 The part you can see above and below the gums is the crown.
 If damaged blood vessels in the pulp leak out to the crown, it can change colour, like bruised skin, and it doesn’t always change back.
 In other cases, the pulp tries to protect itself by adding extra dentin, which will show through the enamel and make it appear darker.